 As he revealed the story with honesty speckled with humor, some people reacted by saying he’s being truthful, while others are questioning his ethics.
 Yet another question to be answered in

-In fact, the reaction by fans on social networks and blogs either defended Letterman or chastised him, evoking either sympathy or disgust -- with no middle ground.
+In fact, the reaction by fans on social networks and blogs either defended Letterman or chastised him, evoking either sympathy or disgust — with no middle ground.
 The same was true for Twitter;

-Regardless, his colleagues -- yes, that’s right, other late night comedians -- are doing what they do best.
+Regardless, his colleagues — yes, that’s right, other late night comedians — are doing what they do best.
 They’re pulling news from the headlines and turning them into

 For instance, Jimmy Fallon said the following during his monologue on Late Night: “A new book called Why Women Have Sex says there are 237 reasons why women have sex, and

 Perhaps Letterman’s timing for the revelation was strategic: The Late Show was taped on Thursday and so was Craig Ferguson’s show.
 The Colbert Report and The Daily

 more celebrity gossip news